Warm Tofu with Spicy Garlic Sauce

 - 1/2 teaspoon sugar

-- Rinse tofu, then cover with cold water in a medium saucepan.
-Bring to a simmer over medium-high heat, then keep warm, covered, over very low heat.
+- Place the tofu in a shallow sauce pan and cover with cold water.
+Noe: I like to cut the block of tofu in half.
+Bring to a simmer over medium-high heat, then keep warm, covered, over very low heat for at least 20 minutes.

-- Meanwhile, mince and mash garlic to a paste with a pinch of salt.
-Stir together with remaining ingredients.
+- Meanwhile, mince and mash the garlic to a paste with a pinch of salt.
+Stir together with the remaining ingredients.

-- Just before serving, carefully lift tofu from saucepan with a large spatula and drain on paper towels.
-Gently pat dry, then transfer to a shallow bowl.
-Spoon some sauce over tofu and serve warm.
-Serve remaining sauce on the side.
+- Just before serving, carefully lift the tofu from the saucepan with a large spatula and drain on a towel (or simply use a slotted spatula and skip the drying step).
+Transfer the block or blocks of tofu to a shallow bowl or bowls.
+Spoon the sauce over the tofu and serve warm.

 - Prep Time: 10 minutes